The distinguished jazz trombonist and first trombone with the BBC Big Band is the Society's Honorary Patron.

 Matthew has been Principal Trombone with the Royal Philharmonic Orchestra since 2010.
 Following this appointment he gained principal positions with the Aurora Orchestra and the brass septet Septura.
 He is also on the teaching faculty at the Royal Academy of Music and is an active soloist.
 His passion for the trombone has driven him to release two solo albums Paradiso e inferno, and Matthew Gee’s Amazing Sliding Circus.
 Both of these concept recordings address stereotypes associated with the instrument, with the express aim of introducing audiences to the beauty, expressiveness, and flexibility of an instrument often overlooked.
 Matthew has performed with orchestras and ensembles all over the world, including the Vienna Philharmonic Orchestra, Klangforum Wein, the Chamber Orchestra of Europe, the London Symphony Orchestra and the Academy of St. Martin in the Fields and has recorded and appeared in many films and television scores.

 Dávur, a Faroese Trombonist from Tórshavn, Faroe Islands, who now lives in Scotland.
 He was appointed as the principal trombone chair of the Royal Scottish National Orchestra at the age of 22.
-Dávur has been president of the society for coming up to two years.
+Dávur was president of the society for two years.

 Simon is a London based freelance Bass and Contrabass Trombonist.
 A graduate of the Royal Academy of Music, Simon can be heard playing in all musical genres, from the likes of the Royal Philharmonic Orchestra, to the Ronnie Scott’s Big Band.
 He has been an active member of the BTS for over 16 years.